codeporting-translator/Docs/en/translator/cs2cpp/documentation/getting-started/next-gen/new-features.md

 public string First { get; set; } = "Jane";
 ```

-Related field will be initilized in containing class constructor.
+Related field will be initialized in the containing class constructor.

 ### Indexers initialization ###